Skip to main content

 Tooth loss happens with decay and injury, becoming increasingly common among older adults.
 The good news?
 It doesn’t have to be an inevitable part of aging.

-Prerna Mathur, DDS, Saeed Ahmadi, DDS, Dennis Reidmiller, DDS, and our team at Trident Dental specialize in comprehensive oral health care for all ages.
+Prerna Mathur DDS, Saeed Ahmadi DDS, Dennis Reidmiller, DDS, and our team at Trident Dental specialize in comprehensive oral health care for all ages.
 By taking steps to maintain good oral health, you can reduce your risk of tooth loss and enjoy a healthy, confident smile for years to come.

 Here are five ways to prevent tooth loss as you enter your golden years.